What do baby chicks drink in the brooder?

 Sadly, these are no longer available to buy, and the ones I had somehow got lost.

-So I had to find an alternative - and did.
-It's this one (make sure to click on the $20.99 model, which includes the water bottle and base, otherwise trying to find the right size can be difficult).
+So I found an alternative.
+It's this one (make sure to click on the model which includes the water bottle and base, otherwise trying to find the right size can be difficult).

 Pros.